 The Parish Council meets on the 3rd Thursday of each month, alternating between Wood Lane Community Centre and Audley Pensioners Hall.
 All Parish Council meetings are open to the public, and there is a special session where comments are invited at the start of every meeting.
-Future meeting dates are available on the website https://audleyparishcouncil.org/ or the 8 noticeboards.
+Future meeting dates are available on the website by clicking here to view at https://audleyparishcouncil.org/ or the 8 noticeboards.
 Generally, the agenda is advertised around a week in advance of the meeting.
 These meetings are advertised in the Audley Community News, social media, the Parish Council website and the 8 noticeboards placed around the Parish (Bignall End, Audley, Miles Green, Scot Hay, Wood Lane.
 Halmer End, Alsagers Bank).

 Budget for 2020/21 and Precept Amount

 The budget for 2020/21 has been discussed at the Parish Council meetings over the last few months.
 The final precept has been set at the 16th January 2020 meeting.
 There will be no increase on the precept for next year (2020/21) – which will remain at £60.83 per annum for a Band D property*.
 Projects for next year will include looking at creating more off road parking where possible. *Please note that this is applied proportionately to all council tax banded properties, however Band D is used as an example.

 As with previous years, the Parish Council’s budget consultation process for 2019/20 started at the September 2018 Parish Council meeting.
 This allows members of the public 5 months to attend and input at the monthly meetings or if not to send in their comments.
 The final precept (budget) was set at the end of January 2019 meeting.